nubunto/autobus/README.md

 ## Autobus Platform
 - `AUTOBUS_PLATFORM_HORIZONTAL`: Tweaks the number of goroutines that register callbacks on the NATS client.
 Tweaking this should parallellize the queue output rate, but this also increases the load on the database.
 Discretion is advised.
 Default is 1024.
 - `AUTOBUS_PLATFORM_NATS_URL`: The NATS URL the platform will listen messages in.
 Should be the same subject name as Autobus Core.
 The queue group name is `queue.pgsql`.
-- `AUTOBUS_PLATFORM_PGSQL`: The PostgreSQL URL it will insert GPS messages into.
+- `AUTOBUS_PLATFORM_MONGO_URL`: The MongoDB servers it will insert GPS messages into.
 TODO: more details on the schema.

 ## Autobus Web
 - `AUTOBUS_WEB_HOST`: Sets the host for the API **and** where the server will listen to incoming requests.
-- `AUTOBUS_WEB_PGSQL`: Sets the PostgreSQL URL it will read from.
+- `AUTOBUS_WEB_MONGO_URL`: Sets the PostgreSQL URL it will read from.